brigadecore/brigade/docs/content/intro/install.md

   If you are using Brigade in a local development environment, the [QuickStart] demonstrates how to access a local KinD or Minikube cluster.
 * [Helm] CLI v3+ installed.
 * [kubectl] CLI installed.
-* Free disk space.
+* Free disk space on the cluster nodes.
-  The installation requires sufficient free disk space and will fail if your disk is nearly full.
+  The installation requires sufficient free disk space and will fail if a cluster node disk is nearly full.

 [Kubernetes cluster]: https://kubernetes.io/docs/setup/
 [Helm]: https://helm.sh/docs/intro/install/